 The handbook consists of two volumes:

 Volume I contains the ICAO spectrum strategy and policy statements.
-It updates and replaces the material previously contained in the fifth edition of Doc 9718 published in 2010.
+It updates and replaces the material previously contained in the first edition of Doc 9718 Volume I, published in 2014.

 Volume II contains technical material on the utilization of radio frequency spectrum by aviation.